tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 <img src="../media/vectors/wtd_doc_navigation_dontleavesystem.svg"  class="vectorStyle"/>

-<div class="bs-callout bs-callout-primary"><b>Immersion:</b> "A state of mental focus so intense that awareness of the "real" world is lost, generally resulting a feeling of joy and satisfaction." &mdash; [Universal Principles of Design](https://www.amazon.com/Universal-Principles-Design-William-Lidwell/dp/1592530079)</div>
+<div class="bs-callout bs-callout-primary"><b>Immersion:</b> "A state of mental focus so intense that awareness of the "real" world is lost, generally resulting a feeling of joy and satisfaction." &mdash; <a href='https://www.amazon.com/Universal-Principles-Design-William-Lidwell/dp/1592530079'>Universal Principles of Design</a></div>

 Although immersion mostly refers to removing distractions from the outside world so the user can become engrossed within a system and forget the outside world, there are ties with documentation here.
 Users desire to be immersed in the application or system they're using rather than leaving that system to consult a separate, external system for help.
 Users usually feel like going into the help detracts them from the focus and progress toward their goal.